Trams in Sofia

-The Sofia tram network is a vital part of the public transportation system of Sofia, the capital of Bulgaria.
+The Sofia tram network is a part of the public transportation system of Sofia, the capital of Bulgaria.
 It began operation on January 1, 1901.
 As of 2006, the tram system included approximately 308 km of narrow and standard gauge one-way track.
 Most of the track is a narrow gauge, with standard gauge used on lines 20, 21, 22 and 23 and accounting for approximately 40 km of the system's track length.